 The permanent crown procedure is usually done in two ways.
-In the traditional approach, visit your dentist at least twice.
-During the first visit, your natural tooth is shaped and measured for the creation of your crown.
+In the traditional approach, you should visit your dentist at least twice.
+During the first visit, your natural tooth is shaped and measured for the making of your crown.
 But the second approach uses CAD/CAM (Computer-aided Design/Computer-aided Manufacturing), which means you can have your crown the same day you visit your dentist.
-You can find detailed information about both procedures in this article.

 Then, the dentist carefully measures your prepared tooth and sends the mold to a dental lab.
 This session usually takes about one hour, more or less, but depending on your situation and the complexity of the process of putting a crown on a tooth, it might take up to 90 minutes.

 Using a removable adhesive, the dentist places a temporary crown on your tooth.
 Even though your tooth is not exposed, because of the sensitivity during this period, avoid hard food, or too hot or too cold drinks.
 Be careful with your dental care and oral health during this time because of sensitive teeth.

 First, you need to get rid of the temporary crown.
-When your natural tooth is all cleaned and ready, it is time to place the finished crown to see using the dental cement.
-If it needs fixing to become the right size, your doctor will do it using a drill.
+When your natural tooth is all cleaned and ready, it is time to place the finished crown to see the results by using dental cement.
+If it needs trimming to get to the right size, your dentist will do it by using a drill.
 The second dental appointment lasts for about 30 minutes.

-Yes, by choosing a clinic that provide you with a same-day procedure you can get your crowns in a day.
+Yes, by choosing a clinic that provides you with a same-day procedure you can get your crowns in a day.

-Sometimes patients can’t visit their dentist twice, which is the minimum times the preparation of traditional crowns requires.
-So, when choosing your ideal dentist and clinic, this is one factor that might change your decision.
+Sometimes patients are not able to go to their dentist twice, which is the minimum visit required for the preparation of traditional crowns.
+So, this is one of the factors that might change your decision when choosing your ideal dentist and clinic.

 Fortunately, there’s a solution for everyone.
-A better solution is to make a single appointment with a dentist that has computer programs called CAD-CAM.
-Creating 3-D digital images of the patient’s tooth, the computer then makes the crown, tooth-shaped cap, which enables the dentist to place the crown in one visit.
+A better solution is to make a single appointment with a dentist that has a computer program called CAD-CAM.
+Creating 3-D digital images of the patient’s tooth, the computer then makes the crown, a tooth-shaped cap, which enables the dentist to place the crown in one visit.